hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 length(which(row.names(down1) %in% row.names(down2)))
 ```

-Now, to create the figures we first take the union of genes for each direction of change and use those gene identifiers to create dataframes.
+To create the figures using ggvenn we first take the union of genes for each direction of change and use those gene identifiers to create dataframes.
 The row names correspond to gene identifiers, and we add two columns of logical values for PAX6 and TBR2.

 ```r
 # Combine results from datasets and remove duplicated values